Course Detail - Furness College, Cumbria

 The College has its own Teacher Education Tutors with a wide range of experience of teaching.

-These tutors are supported by the UCLan Teacher Education Team, who manage and develop the programmes and provide continuing professional development for Tutors.
+These tutors are supported by The University of Lancashire Teacher Education Team, who manage and develop the programmes and provide continuing professional development for Tutors.

 What do trainee teachers say?